 These floating villages are self-contained units where each house is electrified using diesel transported by boats.
 These villages include floating groceries stores, schools, temples/churches, hospitals, etc.

 According to a New York Times report, about 1.2 million people living in the greater Tonlé Sap make their living by fishing the local waters – which has unique hydrology that makes it one of the most fertile ecosystems on the planet.

-In terms of the history of these floating villages’ no one knows exactly when the first one appeared in Cambodia.
-The French naturalist Henri Mouhot — who “discovered” Angkor Wat in the 1850s, although it had never been lost to locals — found in Phnom Penh a floating population of 20,000, more than twice as many as lived on land.
+In terms of the history of these floating villages, no one knows exactly when the first one appeared in Cambodia.
+The French naturalist Henri Mouhot — who “discovered” Angkor Wat in the 1850s, although it had never been lost to locals — found in Phnom Penh a floating population of 20,000, more than twice as many as living on land.